 The stem of a Golden Teacher is notably sturdy; not necessarily thick, but strong and sturdy – Golden Teachers aren’t the tallest of the cubensis strains, typically reaching around 3–5 inches in height at full maturity.

-Golden Teacher Effects: What Does it Feel Like For Psilocybin Assisted Therapy Patients?
+Golden Teacher Effects: What Does it Feel Like For Mushroom Assisted Therapy Patients?

 Golden Teacher effects are well documented from both official sources and anecdotal reports from recreational users over the years.

-As we learned earlier, Golden Teacher earned its name from the enlightening, introspective “trip” one experiences while under the effects of this psychedelic fungi.
-One may assume that all psilocybin is effectively the same, and while to a certain degree that’s true, different strains can have different effects.
+As we learned earlier, Golden Teacher earned its name from the enlightening, introspective “trip” one experiences while under the effects of this special fungi.
+One may assume that all mushrooms are effectively the same, and while to a certain degree that’s true, different strains can have different effects.

-To understand why that’s the case, one must first understand the difference between synthetic psilocybin and “whole fungi therapy”.
-In clinical trials, psilocybin assisted therapy sessions, and other above-board uses of psilocybin, synthetic psilocybin is often used—in this case, synthetic doesn’t mean fake or imitation, but rather a purified “extract” of psilocybin.
-Researchers and medical practitioners often choose to administer psilocybin in this way since it’s much easier to dose accurately.
+To understand why that’s the case, one must first understand the difference between synthetic mushrooms and “whole fungi therapy”.
+In clinical trials, mushroom assisted therapy sessions, and other above-board uses of mushrooms, synthetic mushrooms are often used—in this case, synthetic doesn’t mean fake or imitation, but rather a purified “extract” of mushrooms.
+Researchers and medical practitioners often choose to administer mushrooms in this way since it’s much easier to dose accurately.

-As is often said in psychedelic-positive communities, when consuming whole fungi (i.e., the entire mushroom, either wet or dry), “the mushroom chooses the dosage”.
-This is a humorous way of saying that the amount of psilocybin contained within the fungi can vary; if one consumes, say, three grams of magic mushrooms, one can reasonably expect similar effects to previous experiences at the same dosage, but it won’t be exactly the same—and sometimes can vary quite a lot.
+As is often said in special-positive communities, when consuming whole fungi (i.e., the entire mushroom, either wet or dry), “the mushroom chooses the dosage”.
+This is a humorous way of saying that the amount of substance contained within the fungi can vary; if one consumes, say, three grams of mushrooms, one can reasonably expect similar effects to previous experiences at the same dosage, but it won’t be exactly the same—and sometimes can vary quite a lot.

 As one might imagine, this is problematic in clinical trials and for medical administration, because in these situations a precise dosage is very important.
-Having said that, there is a push from some researchers, for both clinical trials and for the purposes of psilocybin assisted therapy, to encourage more use of “whole fungi” treatments.
-This is because in addition to psilocybin, a magic mushroom like Golden Teacher will contain many other elements, some of which can and will contribute to the overall psychedelic effects experienced by the patient.
+Having said that, there is a push from some researchers, for both clinical trials and for mushroom assisted therapy, to encourage more use of “whole fungi” treatments.
+This is because a mushroom such as Golden Teacher will contain many other elements, some of which can and will contribute to the overall special effects experienced by the patient.

-Thus, when people discuss the unique effects of Golden Teacher magic mushrooms, they’re referring to their “whole fungi” experience—not just the psilocybin itself, which technically, in isolation, should be the same as any other similar dose of psilocybin.
+Thus, when people discuss the unique effects of Golden Teacher mushrooms, they’re referring to their “whole fungi” experience—not just the mushroom itself, which technically, in isolation, should be the same as any other similar dose of mushrooms.

-At the time of this writing, not a lot of hard scientific research has been done on the effects of different strains of Psilocybe cubensis.
-The focus has primarily been on psilocybin itself, but perhaps this is a misstep.
-After all, countless anecdotes from psychonauts over many decades strongly indicate that there are noticeably different effects one can experience from different strains of magic mushroom.
+At the time of this writing, not a lot of hard scientific research has been done on the effects of different strains of mushrooms.
+The focus has primarily been on mushrooms themselves, but perhaps this is a misstep.
+After all, countless anecdotes from psychonauts over many decades strongly indicate that there are noticeably different effects one can experience from different strains of mushrooms.
 This is why some therapy patients report success using Golden Teacher for anxiety.

-Some shrooms are described as “energetic” or “light”, others as providing the consumer with a deep sense of empathy, thoughtfulness, or, as is the case with Golden Teacher, a feeling of expanding awareness and introspection.
-Since psilocybin literally opens new neural pathways in the brain, it’s entirely possible that for some legitimate psilocybin assisted therapy patients, Golden Teacher mushrooms for depression can be quite effective.
+Some mushrooms are described as “energetic” or “light”, others as providing the consumer with a deep sense of empathy, thoughtfulness, or, as is the case with Golden Teacher, a feeling of expanding awareness and introspection.
+Since mushrooms open new neural pathways in the brain, it’s entirely possible that for some legitimate mushroom assisted therapy patients, Golden Teacher mushrooms for depression can be quite effective.

 Golden Teacher Spore Syringe: The Best Way to Study This Beloved Exotic Fungi

-Golden Teacher spore syringes are how most Golden Teacher researchers acquire the spores of this famous strain; while cultivation of any psilocybin-containing fungi is illegal throughout the vast majority of the United States—a single exception exists in New Mexico, with caveats (see psilocybin legality by state)—purchase, sale, transport, and possession of so-called “magic” mushroom spores is legal at the time of this writing in all states but California, Georgia, and Idaho.
+Golden Teacher spore syringes are how most Golden Teacher researchers acquire the spores of this famous strain; while cultivation of any mushroom-containing fungi is illegal throughout the vast majority of the United States—a single exception exists in New Mexico, with caveats (see mushroom legality by state)—purchase, sale, transport, and possession of mushroom spores is legal at the time of this writing in all states but California, Georgia, and Idaho.

-Golden Teacher Researchers of This Psilocybe Cubensis Strain and Spores
+Golden Teacher Researchers of This Strain and Spores

 Golden Teacher Legality Explained & The Difference Between Mature Fungi, Spores, and Golden Teacher Liquid Culture Syringes

-Understanding psilocybin legality can seem a little confusing at first, but it can all essentially be boiled down to this: in the vast majority of jurisdictions, both in the United States and many other countries, psilocybin is illegal—thus, so is anything that contains psilocybin, such as a mature fruiting body (a mushroom), but also mycelium, liquid cultures, and so on.
+Understanding mushroom legality can seem a little confusing at first, but it can all essentially be boiled down to this: in the vast majority of jurisdictions, both in the United States and many other countries, mushrooms are illegal—thus, so is anything that contains mushrooms, such as a mature fruiting body (a mushroom), but also mycelium, liquid cultures, and so on.

 Having said that, within the United States, Golden Teacher spores are legal in most jurisdictions, with the express exception of California, Idaho, and Georgia.

-Since mycelium can contain psilocybin, it means that golden teacher liquid culture syringes are not legal in most jurisdictions throughout the United States.
+Since mycelium can contain mushrooms, it means that golden teacher liquid culture syringes are not legal in most jurisdictions throughout the United States.
 That’s because a liquid culture contains actively growing spores, which are liable to become full mycelium if introduced to the proper Golden Teacher fruiting conditions.
-Any amount of psilocybin, even the small amount that may be present in a Golden Teacher liquid culture, is considered illegal and should thus be avoided.
+Any amount of illegal substance, even the small amount that may be present in a Golden Teacher liquid culture, should be avoided.

 As long as one’s spores are always kept in sterile, non-nutrient solutions, you shouldn’t have to worry about things like the Golden Teacher colonization temperature.
 Golden Teacher contamination is also quite rare if you store and handle your spore syringes properly.